root-project/root/docbook/minuit2/Minuit2.md

 Differently to the version of M there is no limit on the number of parameters, variable or non-variable.
-Memory allocation is done dynamically according to the actual needs and “on demand”.
-There is no protection against an upper limit on the number of parameters, however the “technological” limitations of M can be seen around a maximum of 15 free parameters at a time.
+Memory allocation is done dynamically according to the actual needs and "on demand".
+There is no protection against an upper limit on the number of parameters, however the "technological" limitations of M can be seen around a maximum of 15 free parameters at a time.

 ## Interference with other packages ##